woosting/turris-notes/howtos/lxc/container-creation.md

 # Container creation

-1. Create the BTRFS subvolume that will to host the container (as root):
+1. Create the BTRFS subvolume that will to host the container:

     ```shell
-    btrfs subvolume create /srv/lxc/<containername>
+    sudo btrfs subvolume create /srv/lxc/<containername>
     ```

 2. Create a container with the same name as the created btrfs subvolume:

     [LuCI](192.168.1.1/cgi-bin/luci/) > *Services > LXC Containers*

+    > This tutorial assumes a Debian 8 (Jessie) containter.

 3. Start the container (as root):